Keeping your WordPress website secure should be one of your top priorities. These safe login WordPress plugins can help.

 6. iThemes Security

 iThemes Security uses two-factor authentication in the form of a username and password with a verification code from Google authenticator.

 One of the plus points of iThemes security is that it comes with very strong password enforcement, requiring users to have strong alphanumeric passwords.
 Admins can also change the default URL of the WordPress login to help keep your login page more secure.

 Aside from login security, iThemes security comes with an additional 30 features including malware scanning.

 Pricing: There are three pricing tiers for iThemes Security, and the license is renewed on a yearly basis.
 The Blogger license for one site is $80, the Small Business package costs $127 and licenses up to 10 sites, and the Gold option which allows use on an unlimited number of sites will cost $199.
 This gives you one year of access and support.

 BulletProof Security comes with professional login security and monitoring, allowing you to keep track of who’s logging in to your WordPress site – a handy tool for keeping your site safe and secure.

 The BulletProof Security plugin is highly rated among WordPress users and comes with a host of other features aside from login security, including anti-spam features and a malware scanner.

 Pricing: The free version of BulletProof Security is available directly through the WordPress plugin directory.
 BulletProof Security Pro, the premium version of the plugin which comes with additional features and support, is $69.95.
 Additional info can be found here.

-Final Thoughts on Login Security Plugins
+Final Thoughts on Login Security for WordPress

 There are some really excellent options when it comes to plugins that secure your WordPress logins.
 All of the plugins in this list are affordable, with extensive security features, and good support and documentation.